sumitausa/GildedRose/README.md

 8. Set the max number of years we can reserve in advance? (limit it to a confugured value)

 ## Automated testing
-   The API can be tested by writing scripts that can curl into the endpoints and check for the objects that are expected with the current code.
-If there was no fake data in the project, seperate out the testing of the api as a seperate visual studio project that references the code base and does the faking of the data/database values.
+   The API can be tested by writing scripts that can curl into the endpoints and check for the objects that are expected with the current code.Sepearte out the fake data into a seperate visual studio project that references the code base and has functions that test the various business logic.